keshavraopilli749/Jarvis-Desktop-Voice-Assistant/README.md

 - Tells about any person (via Wikipedia)
 - Can search anything on Google
 - Plays music
-- Take important note in text file
+- Take important notes in a text file
-- Can take screenshot and save it with custom filename
+- Can take screenshot and save it with a custom filename
 - Can tell jokes

 ## Requirements